 The simplest usage can be as follows:

-from davisinteractive.session import DavisInteractiveSession model = SegmentationModel() # Your segmentation model with DavisInteractiveSession(host='localhost', davis_root='path/to/DAVIS') as sess: while sess.next(): # Get the current iteration's scribbles sequence, scribbles, _ = sess.get_scribbles() # Your model predicts the segmentation masks from the scribbles pred_masks = model(sequence, scribbles) # Submit your prediction sess.submit_masks(pred_masks) # Get the DataFrame report report = sess.get_report() # Get the global summary summary = sess.get_global_summary(save_file='summary.json')
+from davisinteractive.session import DavisInteractiveSession model = SegmentationModel() # Your segmentation model # Configuration used in the challenges max_nb_interactions = 8 # Maximum number of interactions max_time_per_interaction = 30 # Maximum time per interaction per object # Total time available to interact with a sequence and an initial set of scribbles max_time = max_nb_interactions * max_time_per_interaction # Maximum time per object with DavisInteractiveSession(host='localhost', davis_root='path/to/DAVIS', max_nb_interactions=max_nb_interactions, max_time=max_time) as sess: while sess.next(): # Get the current interaction's scribbles sequence, scribbles, _ = sess.get_scribbles() # Your model predicts the segmentation masks from the scribbles pred_masks = model(sequence, scribbles) # Submit your prediction sess.submit_masks(pred_masks) # Get the DataFrame report report = sess.get_report() # Get the global summary summary = sess.get_global_summary(save_file='summary.json')

 Let us explain every component in detail to give a better understanding about how they work.

-A session is a sequence of samples (a DAVIS sequence plus an initial scribble annotated by a human).
-Every sample is going to be evaluated interactively for a number of iterations (in a defined time window).
+A session is a sequence of samples where a sample is defined as a DAVIS sequence plus an initial set of scribbles annotated by a human.
+Every sample is going to be evaluated interactively for a number of interactions (in a defined time window).
 In order to be more realistic, we provide 3 manually annotated scribbles per sequence.
-Submitted methods will be evaluated starting from all 3 scribbles for each sequence, and the results will be averaged.
+Methods are evaluated starting from all 3 scribbles for each sequence, and the results are averaged.

 The first step is to create a session to evaluate: